arendsee/tkinter-practice/README.md

    tutorial that, in Python style, emphasizes the one right way of doing it.

  * [Thinking in Tkinter](http://thinkingtkinter.sourceforge.net/) - tkl has
-   developed a lot since this was written, but still it is wonderfully written
+   developed a lot since this was written, but its intuitive approach and bloatless format makes it worthy of study.